ospic/docs/content/en/docs/consultations.md

 - Laboratory reports (i.e to keep record of laboratory reports uploaded in for this consultation)
 - Costs (i.e this list all service and medication received, their price of each and total price, the same list will appear in finance for bill payment)
 - Admissions (i.e patient admission historical records)

+### Diagnoses
+This list consultation diagnoses.
+To add new consultation diagnoses click <strong class="button"><v-icon x-small color="white">mdi-view-headline</v-icon>Add new diagnosis</strong> .
+Popup screen will appear to fill the diagnosis info and diagnosis date <c-image src="diagnosis_form.png" alt="Add new diagnosis information"></c-image>.
+Click save and it will appear on the top of diagnoses list <c-image src="diagnoses-list.png" alt="Add new diagnosis information"></c-image>.